Giving Sunshine Coast kids with disabilities the brightest start

 The positive impact of Bright Start on family life doesn’t stop there.
 Through the centre, families with kids living with disabilities meet other families.

 “Through our community, children get invited to each other’s birthday parties.
-And parents have a support network of families with children with disabilities,” says Kristy.
+And parents have a support network of families with children with disabilities,” says Sarah.

 “We’ve created a community and network where these kids stay in touch long after they’ve left our service.
 The parents still catch up because they know what each other’s going through.”